opatiny/octanis-internship-workbook/docs/absences.md

-# Absences during the internship
+# Absences and "supplementary hours" during the internship

+## Absences
 - 03.06.2019 : from 16h20
 - 05.06.2019 : from 12h00

+## Hours made before 9am or after 6pm

+- 05.06.2019 : started at 8am